Skip to main content

 List iterators form a hierarchy below.

 The three interfaces KoneListIterator, KoneSettableListIterator, and KoneMutableListIterator are actually type aliases to KoneLinearIterator, KoneSettableLinearIterator, and KoneMutableLinearIterator.
-The bottom three interface KoneNoddedListIterator, KoneSettableNoddedListIterator, and KoneMutableNoddedListIterator inherit the interfaces above correspondingly and introduce methods getNextNode and getPreviousNode to get nodes of next and previous elements.
+The bottom three interfaces KoneNoddedListIterator, KoneSettableNoddedListIterator, and KoneMutableNoddedListIterator inherit the interfaces above correspondingly and introduce methods getNextNode and getPreviousNode to get nodes of next and previous elements.

 info

 When iterator of a list is constructed, the iteration sequence is the list itself.
 And there is a guarantee that mutable iterator operations would leave iterator still usable.
-(But there is no guarantee that mutable list operations and other iterators operations would leave iterator still usable.)
+(But there is no guarantee that mutable list operations and other iterators operations would leave the iterator still usable.)

-🏗 Lists API
+Lists API

 There are several kinds of lists that are presented in Kone: